 The antiquated Camden Town factories were closed in 1965, and production was relocated to a new site at White Hart Lane, Tottenham.

 Idris & Co made a loss of £348,000 in 1965-6, following problems establishing the new factory, and a fire at the Coca-Cola Scotland plant.

 Britvic acquired the Beecham soft drinks business in 1987.
-Idris “Fiery” ginger beer is still sold as of 2018.
+Idris “Fiery” ginger beer continued to be sold until 2019.